Is it Asthma or Just Normal

 But, were my nasal issues a side effect of asthma?
 Was it allergies?
 Was it just a gene that I carry?
 Like, no one knows for sure.
 Some asthmatics have nasal polyps.
 Those have definitely been linked with asthma.
 But, are they really?

-I mean, we really don’t know for sure.
-We know a lot for sure.
-But we don’t know for sure for sure.
-And that’s why research is ongoing even in regards to nasal problems and asthma.
+I mean, we really don’t know for sure, and that’s why research is ongoing even in regards to nasal problems and asthma.

 What to make of this?